 For less urgent health needs, contact your GP or local pharmacist in the usual way.

 If a health professional has given you a specific phone number to call when you are concerned about your condition, continue to use that number.

 GP surgeries can be found across London and are usually the first contact if you have a health problem.
 They can treat many conditions and give health advice.
 They can also refer you to other NHS services.
 In an emergency, a GP can also visit your home outside of opening hours – if you need this service, telephone your local surgery and follow the recorded instructions.

 Make an appointment with your local GP when you have an illness or injury that will not go away.

 For details of your GP out-of-hours service (during the night and at weekends) you should call the usual phone number for your surgery and listen to the answerphone message.

-The UTC is equipped to diagnose and deal with many of the most common injuries and ailments that people have when they attend the ED.
+Urgent Treatment Centre (UTC) - Our UTC is equipped to diagnose and deal with many of the most common injuries and ailments that people have when they attend the ED.
 The service will be provided by emergency practitioners, GPs, emergency medicine clinicians and registered nurses.

 If you are injured or seriously ill, you can go to the Emergency Department by yourself or get friends/family to take you.
 In an emergency, dial 999 and ask for an ambulance.
 If you are not sure if it is an emergency, call 111 for NHS telephone service when you need medical help fast, but when it isn’t a 999 emergency.

 Our Emergency Department (A&E) is located at Hillingdon Hospital.
 Please note that there is not an A&E at Mount Vernon Hospital.